GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.

 Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.
 Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
 One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.

+Project Asimov will evolve into the actual AI Bond Network's actual logic over time.

 [Project Asimov is on Github](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md).
 It is open source, and contributors are not only welcome but also direly needed.